octcarp-courses/SUSTech_CSE5022-AMAS_S25_Works/Assignment1/Report/a1-report.md

 Changing simulation configuration in GUI is inconvenient, unclear, and generates many redundant files.

 **Solution**: After becoming familiar with the important parameters and operating principles required for *Repast* configuration, I manually change the necessary information in the relevant `.xml` files.
 This way is accurate and helps me to deepen the understanding of *Repast* system construction.

+### *Repast Simphony* Using

+In JVM language development, I prefer [*IntelliJ IDEA*](https://www.jetbrains.com/idea/) for medium or large projects, and [*Visual Studio Code*](https://code.visualstudio.com/) for lightweight projects.

+How ever, *Repast Simphony* based on [*Eclipse*](https://www.eclipse.org/) , and add many personalized modules and functions, which means it's very hard to migrate to another IDE or editor.

+So I learn to use Eclipse plugins and configurations to improve it to a development environment that I was used to.